 A new ramp leading down from the foreshore alongside the northern jetty has also been proposed to allow access to a kayak launching pad.
 We are currently working on a concept design to suit the area and tides.
 A fish cleaning table will be also added.

 Example of a fish cleaning table at Reddall Reserve

 The contractors will aim to keep access to the boat ramp open, however, there will be times that access will be restricted for public safety.

 The work site will be located in a fenced-off section in the carpark near the boat ramp.

 Hours of construction are expected to be between 7 am and 5 pm Monday - Friday.
 Because construction work is subject to tides, seas and swell some work may be necessary outside the specified hours.

 We understand that this is a popular fishing spot and will endeavour to keep as much of the area open as possible.
-The boat ramp will remain accessible during the works.

 To read more about environmentally friendly seawalls visit: